zacharysgoldberg/Blackjack/README.md

 ### How to test

-Install requirements, deploy docker containers <docker compose up -d>, and run blackjack.py in root dir.
+Install requirements, and run blackjack.py in root dir.